 - Develop and implement a solution

 Have questions?
 We’re here to talk through your ideas and encourage you to connect with us before applying for funding.
-If you don’t already work with a program officer, please reach out to us by email or by phone at 303-953-3600, and be sure to note the county you work in and area of interest.
+Use this tool to connect with a program officer based on your area of interest or geographic area.
+Still have questions?
+Reach out to us by email or by phone at 303-953-3600.

 To be considered for funding, organizations must meet the following criteria:

 - Aligns with our cornerstones; priority given to proposals demonstrating partnership “with” or “by” people of color.